Mounikakovuru/Restaurant-review-sentiment-analysis-using-nlp/README.md

 # Restaurant-review-sentiment-analysis-using-nlp
-Restaurant review sentiment analysis is the process of automatically identifying the sentiment (positive, negative, or neutral) behind customer reviews using Natural Language Processing (NLP) techniques.
+Restaurant review sentiment analysis is the process of automatically identifying the sentiment (positive, negative) behind customer reviews using Natural Language Processing (NLP) techniques.
 It helps restaurant owners, marketers, and analysts understand public opinion and improve service quality based on customer feedback.